-The book “Snooki: A Shore Thing”, two packs of St. Patrick's Day Safe and Sober coasters, a stuffed convict, a broom head and a badge, that's what a professional scam artist will be receiving in the mail sometime soon instead of the $3,000 in Ipads they used a local victims account information to order.
+The book “Snooki: A Shore Thing," two packs of St. Patrick's Day Safe and Sober coasters, a stuffed convict, a broom head and a badge - that's what a professional scam artist was to receive in the mail instead of the $3,000 in iPads that the scammer ordered using a local victim's account information.

-Scammers use these tactics for all sorts of things from stealing identities, buying gift cards or in this case, expensive merchandise.
-Unless police are alerted quickly that merchandise or money is not only stolen, but it usually ends up overseas in the hands of people who are paid to invent scams.
+Scammers use these tactics in all sorts of ways, from stealing identities to buying gift cards or, in this case, expensive merchandise.
+Unless police are alerted quickly, that merchandise or money is not only stolen, it usually ends up overseas in the hands of people who are paid to invent scams.

 “These are complex cases,” Klang said.
 “The success of the cases is that they don't get caught.
 They don't because they are sitting somewhere overseas at a cubical looking for ways to steal items or money from people.
 This is one of the ways they do it.”

 In this case, on Sept.
-10 Pequot Lakes Police department were able to intercept the package through the post office, extract the ill-begotten merchandise and replace it with some junk and abandoned property they had lying around.
+10 the Pequot Lakes Police Department was able to intercept the package through the post office, extract the ill-begotten merchandise and replace it with junk and abandoned property they had sitting around.
 They then had a new shipping label with the destination address made and sent it on its way to the scammer.

 “We thought those items were obviously cute,” Klang said.
 “We'll see if they can figure that out once they get it.”

-Klang said the department posted a photo of the switch-up to Facebook hoping it would help alert people of the scam that's going around, so that maybe people can be more on guard.
-That's part of the reason they stuffed the package with what they did, to improve the likelihood of the post being shared.
+Klang said the department posted a photo of the switch-up to Facebook hoping it would help alert people of the scam that's going around and to get people to be more on guard.
+That's part of the reason they stuffed the package with what they did - to improve the likelihood of the post being shared.

 “I wanted to do it because I thought it would create some buzz on social media,” Klang said.
 “A lot of times we talk to the people that are scammed and they say, 'I wish I knew about this.'”